geographyclub/american-geography/README.md

 ```

 ### Exporting to geojson
-Selecting columns with zscore > 1.65.
+Select columns with zscore > 1.65.

 ```
 # states